 Life insurance, fire insurance, and marine insurance are three different types of insurance policies that provide protection against different types of risks.

 Life insurance is a contract between an insurer and the insured party that provides financial support to the insured party’s beneficiaries in the event of their death.
-The policyholder pays a premium, and in return, the insurer pays out a lump sum or regular payments to the beneficiaries after the insured’s death.
+The policyholder pays a premium to the insurer.
+In return, the insurer provides a lump sum or regular payments to the beneficiaries after the insured’s death.

-Fire insurance, on the other hand, provides coverage for damages or losses caused by fires.
+Contrary to above, Fire insurance provides coverage for damages or losses caused by fires.
 This type of insurance policy compensates the policyholder for the cost of repairing or replacing the damaged property.
-Fire insurance policies may also include coverage for losses due to smoke, water damage, or other related perils.
+Moreover, Fire insurance policies may also include coverage for losses due to smoke, water damage, or other related perils.

 Basis | Life Insurance | Fire Insurance | Marine Insurance |